waleed-sh/neuraLQX/docs/index.rst

 some systems explored using neuraLQX in this `paper <https://arxiv.org/abs/2405.00661>`_ [4] and this `paper <https://arxiv.org/abs/2402.10622>`_ [5] too.

-You can also see more in-depth examples which showcase the intended usage of the package in our `tutorials page </docs/Tutorials/>`_.
+You can also see more in-depth examples which showcase some of the intended usage of the package in our `tutorials page <https://github.com/waleed-sh/neuraLQX/tree/main/docs/Tutorials>`_.
+As we are currently under development, these are just Jupyter notebooks in our GitHub repository for now...

 ----